 Why This Can Become a Bigger Risk

-Extension cord issues can escalate quickly.
-Heat buildup can damage insulation, expose wires, and increase the risk of electrical fires.
+Extension cord issues can escalate quickly once insulation begins to break down.
+Heat buildup can expose wires and increase fire risk.

 Final Thoughts

 Extension cord warning signs should never be ignored.
-Even minor symptoms can indicate a developing electrical issue.
-Paying attention to these signs helps reduce risk and improve household safety.
+Even minor symptoms can indicate a developing electrical issue that may worsen over time.